sanger-pathogens/pathogen-informatics-training/README.md

     python -m bash_kernel.install

-Most of the courses assume that you have the relevant tools installed (e.g. [ARIBA](https://github.com/sanger-pathogens/ariba) and [SeroBA](https://github.com/sanger-pathogens/seroba)).
-Further information about the relevant dependencies can be found inside each indsvidual notebook.
+The courses assume that you have the relevant tools installed (e.g. [ARIBA](https://github.com/sanger-pathogens/ariba) and [SeroBA](https://github.com/sanger-pathogens/seroba)).
+Further information about the relevant dependencies can be found inside each individual notebook.

 ## Usage
 Clone this repository: